SEATTLE (AP) — Isaiah Simmons was added to the field goal block team for the New York Giants this week.

 But the drive stalled and Simmons came through with the blocked kick.

-Jones directed the whole production with one of the best games of his career.
+Daniel Jones directed the whole production with a strong performance.
 Despite playing without rookie wide receiver Malik Nabers and running back Devin Singletary, the Giants created a plan of short passes and gashing runs that allowed New York to control possession and keep Seattle’s offense on the sideline.

 Jones finished 23 of 34 and threw touchdowns of 7 yards to Wan’Dale Robinson and his 30-yard strike to Darius Slayton early in the third quarter gave the Giants a 17-10 lead they wouldn’t relinquish.